 At What Age Can You Stop Paying Student Loans?

-Unfortunately, there is no age when you can stop paying your student loans.
-Retirement has no impact on the requirement for you to pay off your student loan debts, and your monthly payment will continue to be due each month until the loan is paid off.
+Unfortunately, there is no age when you can just stop paying your student loans.
+Retirement has no impact on your obligation to repay your student loan debt.
+No matter what your age, your monthly loan payments will continue to be due each month until the loan is paid off.

 Student Loan Forgiveness Options